Softwire/strawberry-fair/frontend/src/pages/index.md

 ---
 templateKey: home-page
-title: By the people of Cambridge.
-For the people of Cambridge.
+title: 'By the people of Cambridge.
+For the people of Cambridge. '
 subtitle: The Strawberry Fair is a lot of fun.
 heroData:
   heroImages: